Counting conjugacy classes of fully irreducibles: double exponential growth: Definitions and Background

 \subsection{Full irreducibility criterion.}

 1pt

-Proposition \ref{prop:FIC} is stated as such in \cite{akp17}.
+Proposition \ref{prop:FIC} is stated as such in \cite{stablestrata}.
 It is essentially \cite[Proposition 4.1]{IWGII}, with the added observation that a fully irreducible outer automorphism with a PNP-free train track representative is in fact ageometric (by definition).
 Kapovich~\cite{k14} has a related result.

-\begin{prop}[\cite{akp17}](\emph{The Ageometric Full Irreducibility Criterion (FIC)}) Let $g\colon \Gamma \to \Gamma$ be a PNP-free, irreducible train track representative of $\vphi \in Out(F_r)$.
-Suppose that $M(g)$ is Perron-Frobenius and that all the local Whitehead graphs are connected.
+\begin{prop}[\cite{stablestrata}](\emph{A Special Case of the Ageometric Full Irreducibility Criterion (FIC)}) Let $g\colon R_r \to R_r$ be a PNP-free, irreducible train track representative of $\vphi \in \out$.
+Suppose that $M(g)$ is Perron-Frobenius and that the local Whitehead graph $v$ at the vertex $v$ of $R_r$ is connected.
 Then $\vphi$ is an ageometric fully irreducible outer automorphism. \end{prop}

 10pt